-IN THE NIGHT SKY

-Mars, at right, is the

-second-brightest object in

-this photograph.
-Jupiter is

-the brightest.
-Planets reflect

-the strong light of the Sun

-and do not twinkle like

-stars, which are trillions of

-miles farther away.
-Starlight

-is distorted - twinkles - in

-the Earth's atmosphere.

-Mars of the ancients

-For thousands of years, astronomers had no telescopes.
-They had only their eyes to observe stars and planets - the "heavenly bodies".
+IN THE NIGHT SKY Mars, at right, is the second-brightest object in this photograph.
+Jupiter is the brightest.
+Planets reflect the strong light of the Sun and do not twinkle like stars, which are trillions of miles farther away.
+Starlight is distorted-twinkles-in the Earth's atmosphere.
+Mars of the ancients For thousands of years, astronomers had no telescopes.
+They had only their eyes to observe stars and planets-the "heavenly bodies."
 Ancient scientists came to know six planets: Mercury, Venus, Earth, Mars, Jupiter, and Saturn.
-Since they moved past the "fixed" stars of the night sky, the planets earned the name "wandering stars".
-Four thousand years ago, the Egyptians called Mars - which glows orange-red - Har Décher, the "Red One".
-Centuries later, Babylonians named it Nirgal, the "Star of Death".
-By the 5th century BCE, Romans had named the planet Mars, after their god of war.
-The 2nd-century astronomer Claudius Ptolemy believed that Mars, the Sun, Moon, and other planets all revolved around the Earth.
-Ptolemy's theory was "geocentric" - Earth-centred.
+Since they moved past the "fixed" stars of the night sky, the planets earned the name "wandering stars."
+Four thousand years ago, the Egyptians called Mars-which glows orange-red-Har Décher, the "Red One."
+Centuries later, Babylonians named it Nirgal, the "Star of Death."
+By the 5th century BC, Romans had named the planet Mars, for their god of war.
+The 2nd-century AD astronomer Claudius Ptolemy believed that Mars, the Sun, Moon, and other planets all revolved around the Earth.
+Ptolemy's theory was "geocentric"-Earth-centered.
 This theory ruled the thinking of astronomers for more than 1,400 years.

-THE PTOLEMAIC SYSTEM

-Ptolemy's Earth-centred concept of the Solar System is shown in this 17th-century "celestial planisphere".
+THE PTOLEMAIC SYSTEM Ptolemy's Earth-centered concept of the Solar System is shown in this 17th-century "celestial planisphere."
 Seven heavenly bodies revolve around the Earth.
-From the "geo-centre", they are: the Moon, Mercury, Venus, the Sun, Mars (Martis), Jupiter, and Saturn.
-Colourful planispheres were published in Europe as "celestial cartography", or maps of the heavens.

-The first astronomers

-Ptolemy gathered ideas about the heavenly bodies from earlier scientists.
-His great book on astronomy, The Almagest, included the teachings of astronomer Hipparchus (190-120BCE), as well as the philosopher Aristotle
+From the "geo-center," they are: the Moon, Mercury, Venus, the Sun, Mars (Martis), Jupiter, and Saturn.
+Colorful planispheres were published in Europe as "celestial cartography," or maps of the heavens.
+The first astronomers Ptolemy gathered ideas about the heavenly bodies from earlier scientists.
+His great book on astronomy, The Almagest, included the teachings of astronomer Hipparchus (190-120 BC), as well as the philosopher Aristotle (384-322 BC).

-(384-322BCE).
-These thinkers understood that the Earth and the heavenly bodies were part of a "cosmos" - an orderly, organised system.
+These thinkers understood that the Earth and the heavenly bodies were part of a "cosmos"-an orderly, organized system.

 CLAUDIUS PTOLEMY

-Ptolemy (c100CE-170CE) contributed greatly to mathematics, optics, and geography, and his theories dominated astronomy until the 16th century.
-He is pictured holding an armillary sphere - a model of the heavens also seen at right near Hipparchus.
-Ptolemy lived in Alexandria, Egypt, a centre of intellectual achievement and learning.
+Ptolemy (c.
+AD 100-c.
+AD 170) contributed greatly to mathematics, optics, and geography, and his theories dominated astronomy until the 16th century.
+He is pictured holding an armillary sphere-a model of the heavens also seen at right near Hipparchus.
+Ptolemy lived in Alexandria, Egypt, a center of intellectual achievement and learning.

+ARISTOTLE

+She-woli

+This Greek philosopher divided the cosmos into Earth and Heavens, with the Earth at the center.
+Heavenly bodies revolved around the Earth.
+This geocentric system inspired Ptolemy, who built his own theories upon Aristotle's "spherical cosmology."

+HIPPARCHUS